Remote communication

 What is a hybrid event?

 Imagine your team is having an in-person meeting but you can’t make it to the office.
-The team sets up a laptop in the meeting room, you connect with them via virtual conferencing software, and voilà, you’re in a hybrid event.
+The team sets up a laptop in the meeting room, you connect with them via virtual conferencing software.
+Voilà, you’re in a hybrid event.

-You might already have participated in other large-scale hybrid events without realizing it - such as an Apple product launch event.
-Even the Oscars, presidential press briefings, and sporting events are types of hybrid events.
+You might already have participated in other large-scale hybrid events without realizing it.
+The Oscars, Apple product launches, presidential press briefings, and sporting events are types of hybrid events.

 What are the biggest benefits of hybrid events?

 • Increased attendance and reach.
-Making an in-person event accessible online means you can reach attendees all over the world without sacrificing the atmosphere of a live audience.
+Making an in-person event accessible online means you can reach participantss all over the world without sacrificing the atmosphere of a live audience.

 • Reduced environmental impact.
 With fewer people traveling to your event, booking hotels, and all the waste that comes with them, hybrid events offer a great way to reduce your company’s impact on the environment whilst keeping an in-person element.

 • Improved return on investment (ROI).
-The combination of virtually limitless attendee numbers, reduced in-person costs, and lucrative opportunities for sponsorship deals mean hybrid events are likely to see a much higher ROI.
+The combination of virtually limitless viewership, reduced in-person costs, and lucrative opportunities for sponsorship deals mean hybrid events are likely to see a much higher ROI.

 • Higher audience engagement.
 Introducing a virtual element to an in-person event opens up many more engagement opportunities as virtual attendees can interact in panel discussions, polls, and chat.
-With Livestorm’s Q&A feature you can centralize audience questions and answer them through a tab in the event room.
+You can leverage Livestorm’s live Q&A feature to centralize audience questions and answer them through a tab in the event room.

 • Invaluable data and metrics.
 With many people attending online you can access data on which subjects attract the most visitors, duration of attendance, and attendees’ country of origin in order to identify new markets for your content.